MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_ADDS.md

 ## Lab scenario

-You need to implement and manage storage for a Azure Virtual Desktop deployment in an Azure Active Directory Domain Services (Azure AD DS) environment.
+You need to implement and manage storage for a Azure Virtual Desktop deployment in a Microsoft Entra DS environment.

 ## Objectives